 (HUTTO, Texas) – Some recent graduates of Texas State Technical College are in-demand by several area companies despite the current economic climate.

-Hunter Henry, a TSTC Career Services associate at the Williamson County campus, said some companies within a 100-mile radius of Hutto have contacted him about multiple open positions they have available.
+Hunter Henry, a TSTC Career Services associate at the East Williamson County campus, said some companies within a 100-mile radius of Hutto have contacted him about multiple open positions they have available.
 He noticed that jobs for maintenance technicians are among the most plentiful.

 Michael Smith, a senior field development officer for The TSTC Foundation, said TSTC’s Precision Machining Technology and Welding Technology programs are also in demand from employee-seeking companies.
 Smith works with area companies to build relationships with the college.

 “We push for quality,” he said.

 Some of the common questions Henry has received from company representatives include how students are doing and if they are looking for jobs.

 “I have gotten a lot of questions on what students are expecting to make after they graduate,” Henry said.
 “They are asking me for that information, which I thought was interesting.”

 TSTC’s East Williamson County campus had about 40 candidates for graduation in the spring semester.

 Some of the companies that have hired TSTC’s Precision Machining Technology graduates in the past include Athena Manufacturing in Austin and TASUS Corp. in Georgetown.
 Babeco Fabrication and Machining in Taylor has hired Welding Technology majors, and Cisco systems in Austin has hired Cybersecurity graduates.

 John Newman, owner and chief financial officer of Athena Manufacturing, said his company looks for good students in the high-demand programs at the Williamson County campus.
 He said the company has about 30 open positions.